 The Army Call Sign-

 The KL7USA Military Amateur Recreation Call was assigned to Ft Richardson in the Fall of 1953 according to the 1953 call book.
 The entry says: "811th Signal Co.
 (Service) Bldg.
 T-569 Ft.
 Richardson."
 Many thanks to Pete NL7XM for the history.
 Construction on the post began in 1941 with the build up for World War II.
-Until about 1945 the Army operated on what was Elmendorf Army Airfield at the time.
-Not sure when the last Amateur Club function existed on post, its been 15-20 years anyway.
-We have only found a single reference to a QSO between 1979 and 2014.
+Until about 1946 the Army operated on what was Elmendorf Army Airfield at the time.
+Not sure when the last Amateur Club function existed on post, its been many years anyway.
+We have only found a single reference to a QSO between 1979 and 2014 (When the call was merged into EARS and became active again).
 The earliest we have been able to document so far is 1959.
 Effective Jan 2014 this call became part of the Joint Military Amateur Recreation Club Station.
 The KL7USA call was maintained (As the Trustee) for many years by Larry Yerks, WL7BNW (SK).
 We appreciate Larry's efforts to keep the Army Call from being lost.